Yhspehy/project-cli/README.md

 # complete your main code
 # add your commands in ./lib/cmd
 # you can follow the format of /cmd/dev

+# publish your module to npm

+# npm install your module in your project

+# use project-cli in package.json/script

 ```